 But wait, doesn’t that make it sound like they’re happy when they’re scared?
 Not exactly.

-Some cats will use purring in order to relax their body when they’re anxious.
+Some cats will use purring in order to relax their bodies when they’re anxious.
 You may hear a cat purr during the following times:

 - When they’re introduced to a new person or even a pet that recently entered the home